wallnerryan/pxdocs-backup/content/use-px-backup/backup-restore/perform-backup.md

     ![](/img/select-backup.png)

-2. Select the namespace and any labels you want to back up:
+2. Select the namespaces and apply label selectors to filter the resources you want to back up:

     ![](/img/select-namespace-labels.png)